HarishHary/blink/docs/internals/controller-runtime.md

 ## Telemetry

 Every layer publishes into the node's radar application (`RADAR_HOST:RADAR_PORT`, `0.0.0.0:9090` under the Helm chart), labelled by namespace.
 Metric names are in [the controller service doc](../services/controller.md#metrics).
-The plumbing - collector specs, one subject's bound label values, the readiness signal - lives in `internal/runtime/telemetry`, shared with the snapshot runtime.
+The plumbing - collector specs, one subject's bound label values, the readiness signal - lives in `internal/runtime/telemetry`, shared by controller, plugin, snapshot, and stage.

 | Layer       | Registers                                           | Publishes through | Notes                                                                                                                                                                                                           |
 | ----------- | --------------------------------------------------- | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |